 That means it is not necessary to prove whose fault it was that the relationship ended.

 Prior to this, there were 14 grounds for divorce in Australia.
-These included conduct such as habitual drunkenness, physical cruelty, desertion, adultery, imprisonment, etc, and proving these grounds was often difficult and nasty (imagine private investigators spying on people or taking photographs to prove an affair).
+These included conduct such as habitual drunkenness, physical cruelty, desertion, adultery, imprisonment, etc, and proving these grounds were often difficult and nasty (imagine private investigators spying on people or taking photographs to prove an affair).

 In parenting matters, the court’s paramount consideration is a child’s best interests.
 In deciding what is in a child’s best interests, the court considers (along with some 14 other additional considerations):